- Dates: 15th-17th May

 - 5pm – Gates Close

 The opening day of the event is to be a schools & careers open day, which will invite Year 7 & 8 students to it for the 1st time ever & run 1 hour earlier than in 2024.
 It is part of a national initiative to build awareness, foster connections & support STEM engagement through it’s career & work path programs.
+However, it will focus on growing engagement with the Shellharbour community.

 Registrations are required.
 1 teacher is required to register the school they teach at with an estimated number of students, who must have parental/guardian consent, and accompanying supervisors.
 Other parents or accompanying adults are required to register themselves & the student (minimum age 12) they parent/will accompany.
 Tertiary students 18+ can also register themselves.
 All students & any accompanying adults attending as part of an educational institution will get entry free of charge, though all under 18’s must be accompanied.
 Other accompanying adults who do not attend as part of an educational institution will need to pay a fee.

 There will be pre-event activities.
-Approximately on the 13th of February 2026, registered teachers will be contacted to confirm final attendance numbers for both students & staff.
+Approximately on the 15th of April 2026, registered teachers will be contacted to confirm final attendance numbers for both students & staff.
 There will be accessible shuttle buses & golf carts, the latter available from car parks to the gate on request.

 If you registered online, you will need to bring your confirmation email in either paper or digital form, the latter via smartphone.
 If you are 16+ & a student or teacher, you will need to bring photo identification.
 The event may be photographed or filmed for promotional & educational purposes.
 Anyone not wanting their image taken can receive a red sticker to identify with the onsite media team.